Original Abstract Paintings by Gregory Christeas

 The Parallels Series: A Refined Abstract Language

-The pinnacle of Christeas’ work is The Parallels Series—a body of original abstract paintings that represents the culmination of more than six decades of artistic evolution.
+The pinnacle of Christeas’ work is The Parallels Series, a body of original abstract paintings that represents the culmination of his artistic evolution.

-Developed over many years and informed by a lifetime of study, these paintings embody a mature visual philosophy.
-Parallel tensions coexist: structure and fluidity, light and depth, silence and motion.
+Developed over many years and informed by a lifetime of study, these paintings bring together parallel tensions: structure and fluidity, light and depth, silence and motion.

-Executed using wide spatulas that allow color — not tools — to define the surface, each work becomes an exploration of balance without rigidity.
-Many paintings subtly shift with changing daylight and reveal additional dimensions under blacklight, reinforcing the idea that abstraction is not static.
+Executed with wide spatulas that allow color to define the surface, each work becomes an exploration of balance without rigidity.
+Many paintings shift with changing daylight and reveal additional dimensions under blacklight, reinforcing the idea that abstraction is not static.
 The work transforms as the environment changes, much like perception itself.

 Museum Collections and Recognition

-Christeas’ paintings are included in the permanent collections of the Hydra Historical Archives (Hydra, Greece) and the Apeiranthos Museum (Naxos, Greece).
+Christeas’ paintings are included in the permanent collections of the Hydra Historical Archives in Hydra, Greece, and the Apeiranthos Museum in Naxos, Greece.

 In 2004, he presented 125 original works during the Cultural Olympiad in Athens.
 On opening night, he and fellow resistance members were honored for their role in restoring democracy to Greece.